TomGanske/jsFormValidation/Readme.md

 ## Motivation

 Most forms are validate on server side.
 Thats truly a bad scenario in the mobile world.
-Thats the reason why I wrote this script to prevent this mistakes.
+Thats the reason why I wrote this script to make forms better in the future and improve the usability.

 ## Installation